brentjlaf/moodswings/README.md

 The game automatically saves progress and works in modern browsers with JavaScript enabled.

-## Local Leaderboard
+## Server Leaderboard
-Each save also updates a `leaderboardData` record in your browser's localStorage.
-Visit `leaderboard.html` to see the highest XP totals from saves on your device.
+Saves are sent to the server and stored centrally.
+Visit `leaderboard.php` to see the highest XP totals from all players.

 ## Color Palette
 Below is the full palette used throughout the game.
 Each color has a specific purpose and mood to help keep the visuals cohesive.